top of page

 There are several reasons why roasting vegetables for soup makes sense.

-• When vegetables are roasted, their natural sugars caramelize so they develop better flavor.
+When vegetables are roasted, their natural sugars caramelize to develop better flavor.

-• Most of us don’t have a soup pot large enough to accommodate a large quantity of vegetables so roasting vegetables for soup makes more sense.
+Most of us don’t have a large soup pot to accommodate a large quantity of vegetables, so roasting vegetables for soup makes more sense.

-• Best of all it’s easy to roast a tray of vegetables for soup while you are cooking other foods.
+Best of all, it’s easy to roast a tray of vegetables for soup while cooking other foods.

-Soups such as pumpkin, butternut squash, cauliflower, mushrooms, tomatoes, broccoli, corn and zucchini can be pureed, but a variety of roasted cubed vegetables can be added to broth soups or soups that feature beans or lentils.
+Soups containing pumpkin, butternut squash, cauliflower, mushrooms, tomatoes, broccoli, corn, and zucchini can be pureed.
+Still, various roasted cubed vegetables can be added to broth soups or soups featuring beans or lentils.

 Best Convection Oven Mode for Crisp Roasted Vegetables

-Either the Convection Roast or Convection Bake mode will work for oven roasting vegetables.
-If you roast the vegetables on rack position 1 or 2 counting up from the bottom of the oven the vegetables will be close to the bottom heating element and should caramelize well.
-If you need a little more crisping, then move the tray up closer to the top heating element for the final 10 minutes of cooking.
+The Convection Roast or Convection Bake mode will work for oven-roasting vegetables.
+If you roast the vegetables on rack position 1 or 2, counting up from the bottom of the oven, they will be close to the bottom heating element and should caramelize well.
+If you need more crisping, move the tray closer to the top heating element for the final 10 minutes of cooking.

-The ideal cooking temperature and timing will of course depend on your oven.
-For example 375F in my 24” oven is very powerful but larger 30” ovens may provide better results at 400F.
-I also notice that when I roast vegetables in my gas oven, too high a temperature can cause burning on the edges.
-Understanding the rack position and temperature that will work best in your oven is key to successful cooking overall, so don’t follow a recipe blindly, pay attention to how your oven cooks to achieve the best results.
+The ideal cooking temperature and timing will, of course, depend on your oven.
+For example, 375F in my 24” oven is very powerful, but larger 30” ovens may provide better results at 400F.
+I also notice that a high temperature can cause burning on the edges when I roast vegetables in my gas oven.
+Understanding the rack position and temperature that will work best in your oven is critical to successful cooking.
+Don’t follow a recipe blindly; observe how your oven cooks to achieve the best results.

 Some vegetables such as fresh corn, peppers or tomatoes, add a lot of flavor to soup if they are cooked in the Convection Broil mode to gain a nice char.
 Coarsely chopped and added into the soup these vegetables will add wonderful bursts of flavor.